mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 2.4.7 =
+* Fix logo not appearing correctly on some themes
+* Fade campaign details when adding/saving campaign

 = 2.4.6 =
 * Add error message if campaign not found or Mollie not connected, displayed on front end and only to admins
 * Add icon to 'select' form elements